Professors: Marc Eisner; John E. Finn; Giulio Gallarotti; Mary Alice Haddad; James McGuire, Chair; J. Donald Moon; Peter

 - No student with a University GPA below 88.33 may be a government major if he or she has another major.

-Up to 2 courses on an approved one-semester study-abroad program may count toward the major.
+Up to two courses on an approved one-semester study-abroad program may count toward the major.
 Majors on full-year programs may count a third course with the approval of their major advisor.
 No credit toward the major or toward graduation will be approved for internships, introductory courses, or certain School for International Training courses.
 No credit toward graduation will be approved for internships.
 A student seeking major credit must give the preapproving faculty member a course title and a written course description before the first day on which the course meets, either in person before departing (preferable) or by email from abroad (if the title and course description are unavailable before departure).

 To get credit for study-abroad courses, either toward the major or toward graduation, requires preapproval (before the end of the study-abroad program's preregistration period) either from your faculty advisor (for government majors) or from the department chair (nongovernment majors).

-Students may count toward the major no more than two credits earned in courses taken away from Wesleyan, whether in a study-abroad program or in another U.S. institution, except in the case of a full year of study abroad, in which the faculty advisor has full discretion whether to authorize credit for a third course toward the major and toward graduation.
+Students may count toward the major no more than two credits earned in courses taken away from Wesleyan, whether in a study-abroad program or in another U.S. institution, except in the case of a full year of study abroad, in which case the faculty advisor has full discretion whether to authorize credit for a third course toward the major and toward graduation.

 The department will not authorize course credit during study abroad for internships or introductory courses.